massimo-zaniboni/blog-mzan/content/posts/post-002.md

 tags: [guix, common-lisp]
 ---

-I create a #guix project in a directory like `/home/mzan/fun-projects/snow`.
+I create a Guix project in a directory like `/home/mzan/fun-projects/snow`.

 This is the `guix.scm` file